10 Reasons Stockpiling Emergency Supplies Makes Sense

 5. Dealing with Power Outages

-Power outages can occur during various emergencies and can last for hours or even days.
-Having essential supplies like flashlights, batteries, and non-perishable food close at hand ensures that you can navigate through the darkness and maintain a sense of normalcy until power is restored.
+Power outages can occur during various emergencies and last for hours or even days.
+Having essential supplies like flashlights, extra batteries, and non-perishable food close at hand ensures you can navigate through the darkness and maintain a sense of normalcy until power is restored.
 Power Outage: What to do Next

 6. Preparing for Pandemics